App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 Behavioral Conversion Modeling

-Platforms use machine learning to "model" conversions they can't directly observe.
-Understanding how this works helps you feed better signals.
+Platforms use machine learning to "model" conversions they cannot directly observe.
+Knowing how this works helps you feed better signals.

 How it works: